LEADING OFF: Cards’ Flaherty out, Manoah up, Lou Gehrig Day | Federal News Network

 “It is not a minimal situation.
 It is a real strain or tear,” Shildt said Tuesday.

-Flaherty was 8-1 with a 2.90 ERA in 11 starts this season.
-The Cardinals are 9-2 in games he started.
+Flaherty is 8-1 with a 2.90 ERA this season, and the Cardinals are 9-2 in games he started.
 It is the first time in Flaherty’s five big league seasons that he is on the injured list.

 Shildt said he is still evaluating how to adjust his rotation.
 Flaherty’s next start was slated for Saturday against Cincinnati.